AdamStuckert/LabOnboarding/README.md

 I want you to apply for funding *even if your project and salary are fully funded*.
 Writing proposals is a very strange art form, and it takes a lot of practice.
 Write grants a month before they are due so we can revise revise revise.
 They require multiple iterations to get to a good spot.
 I will provide repeated feedback on these.

+Prior to starting at UH: You can only get your Cougar card and sign up for parking if you are *enrolled in a class*.
+Grad students in the dept are advised to enroll during orientation week, at which point it takes longer to get a cougar card and the cheaper parking spots are taken.
+You may want to enroll for anything sometime during the summer so you can get your card/parking.

 ## Postdocs